-All Turo protection plans include coverage for guests under a third-party automobile liability insurance policy arranged for TuroUK by Aon UK Ltd. and provided by Allianz Insurance plc.
+All protection plans include coverage under a third-party automobile liability insurance policy arranged by Turo broker Aon and provided by Aioi Nissay Dowa Insurance.

 - Bodily injury and property damage to third parties:

-o Note: Primary guests can protect themselves against an allegation that damage to the booked vehicle occurred during the period of the booked trip by documenting the condition of the booked vehicle, including any existing damage, at the start of the booked trip.
-Documentation can be done by uploading trip photos at the start of the trip, uploading pictures and a description to support.turo.com at the start of the trip.
+Primary Guests can protect themselves against an allegation that damage to the Vehicle occurred during the period of the booked trip.
+To do so, they should document with photos the condition of the Vehicle, including any existing damage, at the start of the booked trip.
+They should upload the photos to Trip Photos at the start of the trip.

-- “Standard” plan: Under the Standard plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £750.
-When damage is reported, the primary guest will be charged the full £750.
+- Standard plan: Under the Standard plan, the amount of excess that the primary Guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £750.
+When damage is reported, the primary Guest will be charged the full £750.
 If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £750, the difference will be refunded.

-- “Minimum” plan: Under this plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £2,000.
-When damage is reported, the primary guest will be charged the full £2,000.
+- Minimum plan: Under this plan, the amount of excess that the primary Guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £2,000.
+When damage is reported, the primary Guest will be charged the full £2,000.
 If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £2,000, the difference will be refunded.

 The contractual limitation of liability included in the Premier, Standard, and Minimum protection plans:

-- ONLY apply if the primary guest and each approved secondary driver abides by the Terms and Conditions;
+- only apply if the primary Guest and each approved secondary driver abides by the Terms and Conditions;

-- ONLY apply to the amount the primary guest is obligated to pay in excess of insurance that is available and has been collected; and
+- only apply to the amount the primary Guest is obligated to pay in excess of insurance that is available and has been collected; and

-- ONLY apply to Physical Damage that is not Mechanical or Interior Damage.
+- only apply to Physical Damage that is not Mechanical or Interior Damage.